“I have confidence in you, in the Lord, that you will have no other mind; but he who troubles you shall bear his judgment, whoever he is”

 The “judgment” here is ostracism.
 We must separate false teachers from the body of Christ, or the “little leaven will leaven the whole lump.”

 whoever he is

-Evidently there was one person who was the ringleader – “whoever he [singular] is.”
+Evidently, there was one person who was the ringleader – “whoever he [singular] is.”
 It is important to differentiate between the leaders and the led.
 Leaders always bear a greater judgment than followers because they deal in truth.
-There is always individual responsibility to bear censure in this.
+There is always an individual responsibility to bear censure in this.

 Leaders bear greater responsibility than followers for what they teach.

 Leaders must take individual responsibility for what they teach and how they lead.
 If they are not careful in teaching His Word, God will discipline them.
 The issue is not the gravity of the person but the gravity of his faulty teaching.
 Churches today need to throw out false teachers.
 The courage to do this is not there.
 We do not believe strongly enough about anything to take strong action.
 We imbibe legalists without a problem.
 We live in a day of syncretism.
 We can merge doctrines together and blur the truth because we do not hold on to truth ourselves.

 Christ’s cross plus anything is legalism.
 We do not hold that truth unalterable.
 We think it is Christ plus tears, Christ plus the Lord’s Supper, Christ plus walking down the aisle, Christ plus catechism, Christ plus repentance, Christ plus sincerity, Christ plus joining the church.
 All these things are legalism to curry brownie points with God.

 A person under grace must junk all attempts to gain God’s approbation by what he does to become a Christian or to live the Christian life.
 The more religious we are, the greater an offense it is.
 The cross offends people because it does not cater to the pride of man’s self-righteousness.
 It humbles us to fall at the mercy of the grace of God.